Generalized Euler Equation from Effective Action: Implications for the Smarr Formula in AdS Black Holes: Effective action for perfect fluids

 \subsection{Generalized Euler equation}

 To generalize the Euler equation, we introduce a new variable into the effective action for perfect fluids.
-This variable must be a diffeomorphism-invariant scalar with respect to $g_{ab}$ and must remain gauge-invariant under the symmetry transformations defined in (\ref{TemporalShift}), (\ref{spatialDiffeo}).
-Furthermore, as discussed at the end of Section \ref{Sec:Smarr formula}, there are scenarios in which the standard scaling argument to derive the Euler equation fails, particularly when the volume of the system is compact.
-In such cases, the compact space's radius introduces an additional geometric scale to the problem.
-This observation suggests that the new variable in the effective action should have a geometric origin.
+This variable must be a diffeomorphism-invariant scalar with respect to $g_{ab}$ and must remain gauge-invariant under the shift symmetries given in (\ref{TemporalShift}), (\ref{spatialDiffeo}).
+As discussed at the end of Section \ref{Sec:Smarr formula}, there are scenarios in which the standard scaling argument used to derive the Euler equation fails—for instance, when the volume of the system is compact.
+In such a case, the radius of the compact space introduces an additional geometric scale into the problem, implying that different thermodynamic quantities respond differently under scale transformations.
+This observation suggests that the new variable we seek should have a geometric origin and transform appropriately under scaling.
+The gauge-invariant quantity that satisfies these criteria is